Retro (soundtrack): Music video

 Sheriff choreographed the songs, having did the same for all of Subbaraj's previous films.
 The song "Love Detox" is a dance number featuring Shriya Saran, which was filmed at the second schedule in Ooty.
 The song "Kannadi Poove" was shot at the final phase of the filming schedule, before schedule wrap.
 A jail set was constructed at the BSNL office in Chennai for shooting the song.
 The song "Kanimaa" is part of a 15-minute long single-shot sequence in the film, involving action, drama and dance.
 Besides the lead cast and the supporting actors, Santhosh also appeared in a cameo in this song.
 All the actors had shot the scene in a single take.

 The rest of the songs will be featured as montages, throughout the film.
 However, a promotional music video for "The One" was shot with the singers; the video was directed by Ken Royson, filmed by Shreyaas Krishna and choreographed by Suren of The Dancers Club.

 Singles

 The soundtrack was preceded with three singles.
 The first single "Kannadi Poove" was released on 13 February 2025, on the eve of Valentine's Day.
 It was followed by the second single "Kanimaa" was released on 21 March, and the third single "The One" on 12 April.

 Release

 The audio rights of the film were acquired by T-Series.
 A-side of Retros soundtrack, consisting of six songs, was released on 18 April 2025 through digital platforms.
 Its physical release, coincided with an audio launch event held at the Jawaharlal Nehru Stadium in Chennai.
 The event saw the attendance of Suriya, Pooja Hegde, Karthik Subbaraj, Santhosh Narayanan and other film's cast and crew among other celebrities.
 Santhosh Narayanan and his musical team performed the songs live at the event.
 B-side of Retros soundtrack, consisting of five songs, was released on 23 May 2025.
+The soundtrack was also released in Telugu, Hindi, Kannada and Malayalam languages.